rafaelvalle/MDI/README.md

 # MDI
 Missing Data Imputation Python Library (version 0.1)

 This repository offers techniques for handling missing data and encoding categorical data such that it is appropriate to neural network classifiers and other tasks.
-We provide six different imputation strategies and include examples using the ADULT dataset.
+We provide six different imputation strategies and include examples using the Adult dataset.
 Will soon include data, python and latex code for a wip paper on MDI, Random Forest and Neural Networks.

 ## Techniques for handling categorical missing data
 We categorize proposed imputation methods into six groups listed below: